-The majority of UNT faculty, professional faculty, and pre-tenure faculty endorse positive statements about UNT's senior leadership.
-Seventy-two percent agree UNT's leadership visibly supports diversity, while more than 60% report satisfaction with their dean's communication and stated priorities.
+Areas of Strength The majority of UNT faculty, professional faculty, and pre-tenure faculty endorse positive statements about UNT's senior leadership.

 UNT faculty (overall) and Associate professors particularly report more satisfaction than faculty and Associate faculty at peer institutions with every aspect of the Chief Academic Officer's leadership, from pace of decision-making to stating priorities and communicating priorities.

-The majority of Pre-Tenure faculty report satisfaction with every aspect of chairs' leadership from pace of decision-making (72%) to stating (70%) and communicating priorities (70%), ensuring faculty input (72%), and fairly evaluating their work (74%).
+A majority of Pre-Tenure faculty report satisfaction with every aspect of chairs' leadership, from pace of decision-making (72%) to communicating priorities (70%), ensuring faculty input (72%), and fairly evaluating their work (74%).

 NOTE: FOC = Faculty of color (non-White faculty); Professional faculty = Faculty who are not on the tenure track; URM = Underrepresented minority (Black and Latinx)